Computability of extender sets in multidimensional subshifts: asymptotic growths, dynamical constraints: Extender sets and extender entropies

-A natural idea is the \emph{mirror construction}: a line of some special symbol $\ast$ separates two half-planes; the upper half-plane contains a half-configuration of $Y$, while the lower half-plane contains its reflection of by the line of $\ast$.
-This mirror construction generates a subshift $Y'$ such that $h_E(Y') = h(Y)$, but that unfortunately is not always sofic.
+A first idea to create one extender set per pattern of $Y$ is the \defn{mirror construction}: add a line of some special symbol $\ast$ to separate two half-planes; the upper half-plane contains a half-configuration of $Y$, while the lower half-plane contains its reflection by the line of $\ast$.
+As any two patterns of $Y$ have distinct reflections, they generate different extender sets: this results in a subshift $Y'$ satisfying $h_E(Y') = h(Y)$.
+Unfortunately, $Y'$ is not always sofic, see for example~\cite[Proposition 57]{aubrun_barbieri_jeandel18_domino_probl_subshifts_groups}.